 Does a career in building systems engineering sound right for you?

 You have a pragmatic, analytical mind.
+You like the idea of challenging yourself to design a system in a way that does not clash with other building components.
 You don’t just want to make things work –your projects are models of efficiency.

 Does this sound like you?
 If so, a degree in Building Systems Engineering Technology could be the path to a successful and rewarding career.
-As a building systems technician, you will ensure the reliable and efficient performance of increasingly high-tech mechanical, electrical and plumbing (MEP) systems.
+As a graduate, you will have a robust knowledge with sophisticated software tools for designing the systems that make our buildings habitable.

 Why choose Ranken for MEP training?

 This 4-semester (16-month) program covers the fundamentals and extensive use of Autodesks’s leading construction drafting software – AutoCAD and Revit.
 Both programs are used to produce technical documents used in the AEC (Architectural, Engineering, and Construction) industry.
 Additional software covered will include Autodesk Naviswork for project coordination and Bluebeam REVU for marking up PDF documents.

 Graduates of the Building Systems Engineering Technology program will have the technical skills and aptitude necessary to enter careers in the planning and design of the mechanical, electrical and plumbing model environment.
 Graduates of this associate degree program are prepared for careers in the planning and design of building systems; they have the abilities to produce technical documents and utilize standard industry software and to perform basic analysis and design of system components.